yisianlim/Chronicles_Of_Eden/angelorhys.md

 ### Parts worked On
 * Inventory Logic - All
 * AI Framework - All
-* NPC Follow Behaviour - ALL
+* NPC Follow Behaviour - All
 * NPC Avoid Behavior - Most
-* Camera - All
+* Camera - Most
-* Player Controller - Some (mainly related to combat)
+* Player Controller - Some (mainly related to combat and death)
 * Player Attack Hit Detection - All
+* Item Launchers - All
+* Sound Effects - Some (Hit and death sounds)

 ### Most Interesting Code

 ### Most Proud Of